puppetlabs/relay-rfcs/content/0004-relay-cli/rfc.md

 show:
 * `[positional]` - display details about this connection

-### devel
+### integration

-The `relay devel` subcommand aggregates all of the operations that are primarily used when users are authoring or testing content. will initialize the current working directory with the scaffolding necessary to build a well-formed integration.
+The `relay integration` subcommand aggregates all of the operations that are primarily used when users are authoring or testing content. will initialize the current working directory with the scaffolding necessary to build a well-formed integration.
 It's intended for authors who are starting to build a new integration against an external tool/service they own or care about.

 #### Usage